 “Ms Trench, please go to the street entrance of your property and show the paramedics where to go.”
 Trilby jerked out of her shock-induced trance.
 The apartment was on the ground floor of a small block, which made it easy for her to attract the paramedics’ attention and lead them into her home.
 A police vehicle wailed to a stop outside and followed the paramedics into the apartment.

 Two hours later, the police were satisfied with the second batch of reports from Trilby and her friends.
 Elliott was in hospital.
-Buddy had been pronounced dead, probably cause internal bleeding due to a stab wound, and had been taken to the city morgue for the coroner’s attention.
+Buddy had been pronounced dead, probable cause internal bleeding due to a stab wound, and had been taken to the city morgue for the coroner’s attention.
 Serge decided to head off to his place.
 “It’s quieter there,” he stated.
 Trilby and Luka opted for Luka’s place in Rozelle.
 Quieter there too.

 Four days later, on a sleepy Sunday afternoon, Trilby called her friends and Serge together for coffee.
 They met in a café in Marrickville, an up and coming suburb in Sydney’s inner west.
 Good coffee, good food, and, best of all, people milling around looking happy and content.
 No-one was trying to chain anyone up, knock them on the head, or similarly silence them.
 Trilby appreciated that.